sp-niemand/yii2-pinba/README.md

 Integrates [pinba](http://pinba.org/ "Pinba site") with [Yii2](https://github.com/yiisoft/yii2 "Yii2 repository")

+## Installation

+Use composer to install:

+`composer require sp-niemand/yii2-pinba`

 ## Usage

 Add the main component and the log target to the config.